openomen/.github/profile/README.md

-# sysINF Organization
+# OpenOMEN Organization

-Welcome to the official GitHub organization for **sysINF** — a lightweight, cross-platform system information tool focused primarily on Ubuntu.
+Welcome to the official GitHub organization for OpenOMEN — an **open-source** driver and daemon for HP OMEN hardware on Ubuntu Linux.

 ---

-## About sysINF
+## About OpenOMEN

-**sysINF** provides detailed hardware and software insights with a clean, user-friendly interface.
-It helps users quickly understand their system’s status including CPU, memory, disk, network, and GPU information.
+**OpenOMEN** provides fan control, system monitoring, and performance management features for HP OMEN laptops and desktops on Linux.
+It enables functionalities such as fanboost/fan control, CPU/GPU performance and power-saving modes, and hardware status monitoring — bringing the core features of OMEN Hub to the open-source Linux world.

 ---